WM Phoenix Open Recovery: Beat the Heat and Hangover

 • Monday zombie: Schedule an early IV so you can show up to work without your coworkers asking if you're okay

-The best part about mobile IV therapy is that we come to you.
-No driving across town while you're feeling terrible.
-Our licensed providers show up at your house, hotel, or Airbnb with everything needed for a comfortable treatment.
-Pricing starts at $149 with no hidden fees or travel charges.
-Check out our full services and pricing to find the right option.
+Mobile IV therapy means we come to you.
+No driving across town while you feel terrible.
+Our licensed providers show up at your house, hotel, or Airbnb with everything needed.
+Pricing starts at $149, no hidden fees, no travel charges.
+See our full services and pricing for options.

-Yes, and this is worth taking seriously.
+Yes, and it's worth taking seriously.
 February highs in Scottsdale regularly reach the 80s.
-When you add alcohol, direct sun exposure, and hours of standing, the risk goes up.
+Add alcohol, direct sun, and hours of standing, and the risk goes up.

 Warning signs of heat exhaustion: